-Pushing a startup’s growth in this millennial generation has become a matter of strategy.
+Growing a startup that serves the millennial generation is a massive feat but, with the right growth hacking tools, you can do this.
 Unlike before, when just having a good product could kick-start your growth, these days you have to develop a plan.
-Growth hacking is the term used for people who develop clever plans to enhance extreme growth.
-However, since growth hacking is not some magic, startup growth strategies fail flat as soon as they begin.
+Growth hacking is the term used for developing clever plans to enhance extreme growth.

-The following lessons will help you to push your startup in the right direction in this social media generation:
+The following growth hacking lessons will help you to push your startup in the right direction in this social media generation:

-Startups need to focus more on retaining their early customers more than acquiring new ones.
-The first batch of customers that a startup gets are more important because they are the first users of your product.
+Startups need to focus more on retaining their early customers than they do on acquiring new ones.
+The first batch of customers that a startup gets is crucial because they are the first users of your product.
 They will be able to tell you about the things that your product is doing in the wrong way.

 At the end of the day, until you can solve the bugs in your product they will continue leaving.